javieryeow/javieryeow/README.md

-## Hi there 👋 I'm Javier!
+## hi there 👋 i'm javier!
 ---
 ## About me
-An aspiring software engineer currently pursuing a B.Comp (Hons) in Information Systems at NUS, minoring in Quantitative Finance.
-I enjoy learning about all things tech!
+currently pursuing information systems @ national university of singapore. particularly interested in backend development and making difficult things work! in my free time, i also enjoy playing football, gaming and trying different types of coffee :)

 ---
-## Stuff I've been working on!
+## stuff i've been working on!

 ### Premier League Match Predictor
 - Built an end-to-end ML pipeline using **XGBoost** trained on 25 seasons of match data